Alkyones/DevMate-Customizable-Development-Extension/README.md

 # Upcoming Releases
 - Postman integration that allows user fetches and requests to insert specific workspace after manipulation.
 - Desktop release.
-- CRUD with User credentials that allows user to fetch requests or access URLs with their security credentials.

 # Local Storage Access
 -Main goal is to provide developers quick access to local storage and allow them to modify the environment according to requirements.